 I’ll show you my best recipe”

-Only a Canadian could have written this song, someone who has spent some time in a prairie hotel, where not so long ago there were separate entrances for Men and Ladies with Escorts.
-I’m thinking Gordon Lightfoot, Neil Young, Ian Tyson, or David Wiffen; any one of them might have written this song.
+Only a Canadian could have written this song, someone who has spent some time down on North Main near the CP Railway Hotel: somebody who played a one-nighter at the Auditorium and then went out to Kelekis Restaurant for their French fries, then moved on to the Empire Hotel for a beer or two before leaving for the next gig in Saskatoon.
+I’m thinking Gordon Lightfoot, Neil Young, Ian Tyson, or David Wiffen; they could have written this song.
 Not Joni, the beautiful art student from the Paris of the Prairies.

 Somehow Joni had moved on in style and substance from her album Blue and her haunting “I wish I had a river I could skate away on”, which was yet another song that could have been written only by a Canadian.
 Skating outdoors in the winter is in our blood “like holy wine”, the same way hockey is.
 What she achieved here was new for her: most of her other work seemed to be taken directly from her own romantic experiences; in “Robbery” she adopts the persona of a lowlife scheming whore who has been used and abused by men but who still keeps coming back for more: her shtick with the guy trying to watch the hockey game is that she is so honest she tells him she was “raised on robbery”.
 A truthful fraud artist and crook.
 It is delicious to hear her sing it.